E-Safety

 If you are worried about sexual abuse or the way someone has been communicating with your child on line you should contact CEOP on the image below.

-Other useful websites for parents to help keep children safe in the digital world can be found by clicking on the images below.
+Useful websites for parents to help keep children safe in the digital world can be found by clicking on the images below.